-With his cross-discipline expertise (a professional background combining writing, editing, and photographing, in addition to evaluating for publication both writing and photography, for books and magazines), Richard’s approach is uncommonly holistic and, in its aims, virtuous-cycle focused.
+Richard Olsen is a Carmel, California-based independent architectural historian.
+With his cross-discipline background—a writer-editor-photographer with extensive experience in evaluating writing and photography for books and magazines—Richard’s approach is uncommonly holistic and, in its aims, virtuous-cycle focused.

 Earlier, Richard was Senior Architecture Editor, Architectural Digest (Paige Rense Noland, Editor-in-Chief); Senior Editor, Architecture + Design, Harry N. Abrams Publishers; Architecture Editor, Rizzoli International Publications; and Director, Architects & Designers Book Service and Antiques & Collectibles Book Club.
 At Amazon.com, in Seattle, Richard was the editor of the book divisions of Arts & Photography; Home & Garden; and Travel.